sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Third year, and there it is.
 Once again — a delightful entry into a new and final stage of study.
 However...
 If you don't deal with something, it'll still be there.
 It'll give you a gentle tap on the back.
 If you ignore him, it'll squeeze you tighter.
 Lastly, you'll be face to face.

+This year was probably the most challenging but also the best of this three-year journey.